 Now change it to MINOR - very cool!

-I don't write notation onto their music (they wouldn't read it if I did, at this stage of their musical development!), but scratch some symbols up above the melody: "G pinch chord" and "G/F" with circles and "1" & "2" drawn inside the circles, for fingering.
+I don't write notation onto their music (they wouldn't read it if I did, at this stage of their musical development!), but scratch some symbols up above the melody: "G pinch chord" and "G" & "F" with circles and "1" & "2" drawn inside the circles, for fingering.

 Changing chords is much harder than playing just one chord, so it will take a little more time to polish.
 I'll take over the melody during the lesson at first, so they can focus on the new chord change.

-After a few months, when Mary Lost and Found is second nature, I come back to it again with an entirely new mission -- transposing.
-From the keys of C major and C minor, we move it up to D major and D minor.
-No notation!
-This is rote, with the ear helping out.
+After a few months, when Mary Lost and Found is second nature, I come back to it again with an entirely new mission -- TRANSPOSING.

 Go as far as you can; you can always come back again later

 We'll stay with C, Cm, D, and Dm for a while, then gradually, as the student is able, start moving to all the rest of the keys or positions.